What is Encryption? Beginner’s Guide From Plain Text to Cipher Text

 • Key: This is a secret value used by the encryption algorithm to encrypt the plaintext.
 It is essential to keep the key secret to ensure the security of the encrypted data.

 • Public Key: A public key is used for encryption and is made available to everyone.
 It is used to encrypt plaintext, which can only be decrypted using the corresponding private key.
-It is widely distributed, & anyone can use them to encrypt data and send it to the intended recipient.
+It is widely distributed, & anyone can use it to encrypt data and send it to the intended recipient.

 • Private Key: A private key is used for decryption & it is kept secret by the owner.
 It is mainly used to decrypt ciphertext that has been encrypted using the corresponding public key.

 • Ciphertext: Encrypted message or data produced by the Encryption Algorithm.
-It appears as a series of random characters and cannot read without the correct decryption key.
+It appears as a series of random characters and cannot be read without the correct decryption key.

 • Decryption Key: A secret value used by the decryption algorithm to decrypt the ciphertext and reveal the original plaintext.

-It is a critical tool in ensuring the security and privacy of digital communication in the modern world.
-With the rapid increase in digital communication & storage, the risk of cyber threats and security breaches are also increasing.
-It can protect sensitive information from unauthorized access by scrambling the data in a way that can only readable by someone with the appropriate decryption key.
+It can protect sensitive information from unauthorized access by scrambling the data in a way that can only be read by someone with the appropriate decryption key.
 So, if an attacker gains access to the encrypted data, they would not be able to read or make sense of it without the decryption key.

 Some of the important benefits of encryption in cybersecurity include the following: